Eathox/libft/modules/Guidelines.md

 )
 ```

-If there's no param and thus `void`, there is no need the newlines
+If there's no param and thus `void`, there is no need for the newlines
 Only include documentation in the source file, not header

 **Examples:**